EduPonz/easynmea/docs/rst/installation/build_documentation.rst

 Environment Setup
 ^^^^^^^^^^^^^^^^^

-To ease the development process, and to avoid version incompatibilities or clashes, this guide describe the process of building the documentation using `Python3 Virtual Environments <https://docs.python.org/3/tutorial/venv.html>`_.
+To ease the development process, and to avoid version incompatibilities or clashes, this guide describes the process of building the documentation using `Python3 Virtual Environments <https://docs.python.org/3/tutorial/venv.html>`_.
 Before setting up the environment, Doxygen needs to be installed following the `official installation guide <https://www.doxygen.nl/manual/install.html>`_.